Skip to Main Content

 • Ancillary

-Emergency services are covered under this plan when they are provided in the United States, Canada or Mexico.
-Members can reach Health Net 24 hours a day to speak with a nurse, through the McKesson nurse advice line.
+Members could be referred to seek medical support by reaching Health Net’s 24 hours Nurse advice line (N24) to speak with a nurse.
 Providers may contact the Medi-Cal Provider Services Department, Community Health Plan of Imperial Valley Provider Services Center or CalViva Health Medi-Cal Provider Services Center (for Fresno, Kings and Madera counties) with questions.

 If a medical emergency occurs, members should be directed to the nearest emergency room for care or call 911.
 Members are encouraged to use the 911 emergency response system as appropriate.
 Members should notify their primary care physician (PCP) as soon as possible.
 Emergency services are available 24 hours a day, 7 days a week.

-If a member goes to the emergency room and the doctor or nurse tells the member to contact his or her PCP because the members does not need emergency care, he or she should call his or her doctor immediately for direction.
+If a member goes to the emergency room and the doctor or nurse tells the member to contact his or her PCP because the member do not need emergency care, he or she should call his or her doctor immediately for direction.

 Emergency Department Medical Screening Exam